mwdle/LedEncoder/README.md

 </p>

 # Specifications and Pinout
-All builds were created and tested using the PlatformIO IDE extension for VSCode and Espressif ESP8266 12-E board paired with a rotary encoder from an old alarm clock.
+All builds were created and tested using the PlatformIO IDE extension for VSCode and Espressif ESP8266 NodeMCU board paired with a rotary encoder from an old alarm clock.
 Mileage may vary using other boards, IDE's, and rotary encoders.    <br><br>

 The following libraries are required (for basic and network functions):
 * [Elegant OTA](https://github.com/ayushsharma82/ElegantOTA)